-- The data subject is first asked by the data controller to provide personal data - The data controller first collects the personal data - Before the data controller uses personal data for a purpose other than the purpose for which personal data was collected - Before the data controller discloses the personal data to a third party
+- The data subject is first asked by the data controller to provide personal data - The data controller first collects the personal data - Before the data controller uses personal data for a purpose other than the purpose for which personal data was collected - Before the data controller discloses the

 The said notice is to be given in Urdu and English languages with clear and readily accessible means to exercise choice by the data subject.
+It can also be served digitally.

-20. Do the laws in your jurisdiction draw any distinction between the owners/controllers and the processors of personal data, and, if so, what are they?
-(For example, are obligations placed on processors by operation of law, or do they typically only apply through flow-down contractual requirements from the owners/controller?)
+23. Do the data protection laws in your jurisdiction draw any distinction between the controllers and the processors of personal data, and, if so, what are they?